Deadleg/Deadleg.github.io/_posts/2015-02-16-the-making-of-a-latex-processor-part-ii.md

 And your set!

 One other way that may work is to take working mathematical functions and rely heavily on type introspection to get the meta-data.
 But in the case of the above differential equation, `theta` is unknown and may not have a closed form.
 So you would need some method of saying *`theta` is a function that explicity depends on `x`, `y`, and `z`*.
-This method opens up support for incorperating other languages, but I don't there'd be a reliable way of implementing it considering scientific conputing uses languages from C to Matlab.
+Using this method opens up support for incorperating other languages, but I'm not sure there'd be a reliable way of implementing it considering considering the diverse ranges of languages used in the computing world.
+I'll stick to the former method and see where it takes me.